Maine fall color. Photo by Tom Snell

 Global warming is not something we can chip away at in some easy, symbolic way – a wind farm here, a carbon tax there, or a bit more energy efficiency, although these help.
 To seriously address the problem, we need to make both an immediate and massive shift away from carbon fuels as well as to greatly improve the efficiency of our energy use at every level.

 At the same time, we need to be aware of at least four difficulties unique to climate change.

 - We have no recorded history, no previous human experience to inform and guide us about the coming effects of climate change and what actions are best to take.
 We can’t say, “Remember what happened fifty years ago?
 It will happen again if we don’t act now!”

 - Despite the news reports, climate change is just an intellectual abstraction for many of us.
 Scientists tell us of a five degree rise in global temperature and we think, “Only five?
 Why is everyone so alarmed?”
 When I step into my garden everything is beautiful: the flowers are blooming, the trees are green and healthy, and the birds are flocking to the feeder.
 My intuitive self senses no warnings; nothing to push me to action.

 - By the very nature of global warming, we must act long before its full effect is upon us.
 It’s easy to react to a crisis, but hard to be proactive.
 We know how to plan for tomorrow, for the next quarter, or even five years ahead.
-However, not only are we not used to planning 40 years ahead, we’re not used to having to act that far ahead.
+It’s not just that we should be planning 40 years ahead, we’ve got to ACT 40 years ahead, something we’ve never done before.
 But if we drag our feet, or wait until the true crisis is upon us, it will be much too late.